Jamshid bin Abdullah

 Jamshid bin Abdullah Al Busaidi, (جمشيد بن عبد الله البوسعيدي; 16 September 1929 – 30 December 2024) was a Zanzibari royal who was the last reigning Sultan of Zanzibar.
-He was deposed in the Zanzibar Revolution, after the United Kingdom gave up its British protectorate.
+He was deposed in the Zanzibar Revolution, after the United Kingdom gave up its protectorate.

-Early life
+Early life of Jamshid bin Abdullah Al Busaidi

 Sultan Jamshid was born in Zanzibar Town, Zanzibar on 16 September 1929.
 He was educated in Alexandria and Beirut.
 He also served in the British Royal Navy for 2 years, gaining leadership experience before undertaking administrative roles under his grandfather, Sultan Khalifa bin Harub.

 Sultan of Zanzibar

 Jamshid ruled Zanzibar from 1 July 1963 to 12 January 1964.
 On 10 December 1963, the United Kingdom gave up its British protectorate over the already self-governing Zanzibar, leaving it as a constitutional monarchy within the Commonwealth under Jamshid, responsible for its own defence and foreign affairs.
 But this state of affairs was short-lived.
 Without British protection the Sultan was soon overthrown by the majority Africans in the Zanzibar Revolution.